Nutrient Neutrality Statements & Assessments

 • The nature of the proposed development including occupancy land use and treatment provision.

-This means that, understanding your development and how it impacts and changes the existing land use will have a big impact on the potential requirement for Nutrient Budget mitigation and management.
+This means that understanding your development and how it impacts and changes the existing land use will have a big impact on the potential requirement for Nutrient Budget mitigation and management.

-How do you achieve Nutrient Neutrality?
+How Do You Achieve Nutrient Neutrality?

 Developers are likely to have to include offsets, such as

-• on-site measures such as Sustainable Urban Drainage Systems (Suds) which can also be retrofitted into existing developments
+• on-site measures such as Sustainable Urban Drainage Systems (Suds), which can also be retrofitted into existing developments

 • agricultural land use change (e.g., intensive agriculture to woodland)